leonstel/leonstel.github.io/recursive_tree_part3.md

 Again I am going to show you the prepped data from the [part 1 article](http://leonstel.github.io/recursive_tree_part1).
 Back then I have put the ```included``` prop in the data set which is just what we need to get the search working.
-It is a flag to the leaf know if it is allowed to render itself.
+It is a flag to let the leaf know if it is allowed to render itself.
 ```
 // This will be the leaf objects within the data tree after prepping the raw data.json
 // Type Leaf